git-davi/java-image-converter/README.md

 # java-image-converter

-Class to convert RGB image to Ypbpr color.
+Class for *FAST* conversion from RGB to Ypbpr color space.
 The class is making use of external *BLAS* libraries (for speed reasons).

 Bicubic Interpolation will be added soon.